DanWard/flight-api/README.md

 ![Production Design](https://github.com/DanWard/flight-api/raw/master/production.png)

 ## Security
-Cyber security standards have also been considered and this application is shipped with multiple different protection mechanisms that are available when run in the production mode.
+Cyber security standards have also been considered and this application is shipped with multiple protection mechanisms that are available when run in the production mode.
 * CSRF
-* X-frame
 * P3P
 * HSTS
 * XSS
+* X-frame protection
-* Frame sniffing
+* Disabling frame sniffing
-* Referral policy
+* Referral policy restrictions

 ### Considerations
 In a production environment, the `POST` request should be guarded against unauthenticated calls to ensure that the data quality is not degraded in any way due to accidental or purposeful data pollution.